 Auryxia is a ferric citrate based tablet.
 A possible benefit to taking Auryxia is that ferric citrate is absorbable and may help decrease the use of IV iron and erythropoietin stimulating agents (ESA) in dialysis patients.

 Starting dose: 2, 210mg tablets with each meal

 Common adverse reactions with iron based binders are dark stools and diarrhea.

-Approximate Phosphorus Binding Capacity of Binders
+Approximate Phosphorous Binding Capacity of Binders

 Tips to Remember to Take Your Binders